Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/The App Store is now available on the web.md

 ### [The App Store is now available on the web!](https://www.gamigion.com/the-app-store-is-now-available-on-the-web/)

 Before I dive deeper later this week, my first thought is:It's all about being referenced by LLMs, and to appear in their AI answers.
-It’s now time to think about how to optimize your App Store pages not only for ASO, but for AEO (Answer Engine Optimization) and SEO.After 17 years, Apple finally made the App Store browsable online (it's about time).
-Also, we can finally explore different storefronts / devices without third-party tools!Massive shift for sure 💫 Explore here!
+Itâ€™s now time to think about how to optimize your App Store pages not only for ASO, but for AEO (Answer Engine Optimization) and SEO.After 17 years, Apple finally made the App Store browsable online (it's about time).
+Also, we can finally explore different storefronts / devices without third-party tools!Massive shift for sure ðŸ’« Explore here!

 [Julie Tonna](https://www.gamigion.com/author/julietonna/)